PalisadoesFoundation/talawa-docs/docs/internships/selection-criteria.md

 - Previous Contributions to Talawa
     - Quality of Issues and Pull requests
-    - Low quality Issues and PRs will be ignored when assessing students
+    - Low-quality Issues and PRs will be ignored when assessing students
     - We prioritize merged PRs in our evaluations
 - The quality of any submitted proposal
 - Communication Skills